SUCHITA-MEHTA/Data-Structures-and-Algorithms/README.md

 2) Stack:
 It has an implementation of the push and pop functions.

+3) Queue:
+It has an implementation of the Enqueue, Dequque and Display functions.

 Star the repo if you find it useful!